Perfect Slow Roast Beef

 You’ll need to sear the meat well, then roast at 200°C / 400°F for approximately 20 minutes per 500g / 1lb. of meat followed by a 15 minute rest.
 Again, please use a meat thermometer to check the internal temperature of the roast for best and most accurate results.

-More delicious Sunday roasts
+More delicious Sunday Roasts

 I love a roast on the weekend!
 There’s nothing better than the aroma of a big roast slowing cooking in the oven to draw the family to the table with rumbling stomachs.
 Below are some of my most popular roast recipes: